 The provision of supports to women and families is continuing and the HSE reports that Liaison Officers are working actively to better coordinate supports and to assist in future planning for the service.
-It is hoped that this work will be concluded in the coming weeks.

 The Government decision of 11 May provided that where women had been prescribed a medicine by their treating clinician, any out-of-pocket costs would be met.
 Arrangements are in place to reimburse, on receipt of claims, a range of costs that the women and their families incur from 11 May including travel costs, childcare costs and medical appointment costs among others.
 Reimbursement of retrospective costs is taking place, and an automatic review system is in place to simplify and streamline the process to ensure prompt payment of all items covered by the Government decision.
-To date, €972,975 has been reimbursed in respect of various health and social care costs, of which approximately €800,000 relates to retrospective payments.
+To date, over €908,000 has been reimbursed in respect of various health and social care costs, almost €742,500 of which relates to retrospective payments.
 There will also be additional costs associated with the medical cards that have been issued and the meeting of certain drug costs.